peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 A 2 element array consisting of the quotient and remainder in that order.

-<a id="DivideToExponent_PeterO_Numbers_EDecimal_int"></a>
+<a id="DivideAndRemainderNaturalScale_PeterO_Numbers_EDecimal"></a>
-### DivideToExponent
+### DivideAndRemainderNaturalScale

-    public PeterO.Numbers.EDecimal DivideToExponent(
+    public PeterO.Numbers.EDecimal[] DivideAndRemainderNaturalScale(
-        PeterO.Numbers.EDecimal divisor,
+        PeterO.Numbers.EDecimal divisor);
-        int desiredExponentInt);

-Divides two arbitrary-precision decimal numbers, and gives a particular exponent (expressed as a 32-bit signed integer) to the result, using the half-even rounding mode.
+<b>Deprecated.</b> Renamed to DivRemNaturalScale.

+Calculates the quotient and remainder using the DivideToIntegerNaturalScale and the formula in RemainderNaturalScale.

 <b>Parameters:</b>

  * <i>divisor</i>: The number to divide by.

- * <i>desiredExponentInt</i>: The desired exponent.
-A negative number places the cutoff point to the right of the usual decimal point (so a negative number means the number of decimal places to round to).
-A positive number places the cutoff point to the left of the usual decimal point.

 <b>Return Value:</b>

-The quotient of the two objects.
-Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
-Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.
+A 2 element array consisting of the quotient and remainder in that order.

 <a id="DivideToExponent_PeterO_Numbers_EDecimal_int_PeterO_Numbers_EContext"></a>
 ### DivideToExponent